mfractor/mfractor.github.io/docs/utilities/delete-output-folders.md

 ![Using the delete output folders tool](/img/utilities/delete-output-folders.png)

-## Configuring Delete Output Folders (Mac Only)
+## Configuring Delete Output Folders

-In Visual Studio for Mac, the first that you use the **Delete Output Folders** feature for a solution or project, you will be prompted to choose which folders to delete:
+The first that you use the **Delete Output Folders** feature for a solution or project, you will be prompted to choose which folders to delete:

 ![Configuring which output folders to delete](/img/utilities/delete-output-folders-configure.png)